COVID-19 Policy and Protocol for Spring Camp

 The CFNC organizers recognize that there are various different understandings of COVID, vaccines, and other prevention protocols and policies, and that sometimes it can feel like people are in completely different realities from each other.
 Our decisions around event health and safety protocols are based on our personal boundaries and how we see our responsibilities as people and as leaders.
 We offer caring and respect to those whose perspectives are different.

-Moreover, we also value providing safer spaces for people who have a high risk person in their network, or are at a high risk themselves of death or serious long-term side effects from COVID-19.
+We value providing safer spaces for people who have a high risk person in their network, or are at a high risk themselves of death or serious long-term side effects from COVID-19.
 We note that high risk is associated with some chronic illnesses, and some of these conditions are themselves correlated with economic and social marginalization.
-An event where everyone is vaccinated and boosted seems to be one of the few places that high-risk people can socialize while still keeping themselves and those around them safe.
+Our cautious protocols are intended to allow high-risk people to connect intimately while still keeping themselves and those around them safe.